-

 Angelica's kitchen

-Step into the kitchen with Angelica and discover the secret ingredients of Curaçao's most beloved dishes.
-She'll guide you step by step, sharing her stories, flavors, and traditions.
-Then, you'll sit down with new friends to enjoy a delicious meal you've prepared yourself in true island style.
+Step into the kitchen with Angelica and learn the secret ingredients behind Curaçao's most beloved dishes.
+Stories, flavours and traditions, then a shared meal with new friends, island style.